March 1 – 3, 2019 – Music, Inspiration, Creativity… for Youth!

-Students are invited to join us for three days of classes and mentoring, young people from three states and six communities shared songs and stories from their hearts and minds.
+Students are invited to join us for three days of classes and mentoring.
+Young people from three states and six communities gather to learn and share songs and stories from their hearts and minds.

 The Academy provides a non-competitive format for high school youth to learn the basics for songwriting, performing, and overall musicianship from professional musicians and one another.
 The most important values shared are mutual respect, support and nurturing of one another and each person’s creative journey.

-Many thanks to the teachers, volunteers, and supporting partners, The Belfry, The Roundhouse Foundation, and Cris Converse.
+Many thanks to the teachers, volunteers, supporting partners and ASAY patron, Cris Converse.